-For the healthy population, the calculated fundamental diagrams are shown below, Figure 24.
+For the healthy population, the calculated fundamental diagrams are shown below, Figure 22.

-Figure 24: Fundamental diagrams for Russian healthy population.
+Figure 22: Fundamental diagrams for Russian healthy population.

 Pathfinder models were used to simulate the Russian evacuation code for healthy people with a 0.1 m2 area for each person.
 Five models were used, corresponding to level walking, stairs up, stairs down, ramp up, ramp down.
-As will be shown in the results, for the ramp down model it was difficult to supply a sufficient density of occupants to the model, so a "funnel" model was used.
-The level model is shown in Figure 25.
-To make it possible to carefully control the densities, the flow rates of the entrance and exit doors were specified, Table 2.
+Because we are not replicating a specific set of experiments, we used room sources to supply the occupants.
+The level model is shown in Figure 23, the sources are the rooms on the left and the occupants exit to the right.
+To control the densities, the source rate of the entry room and the flow rates of the exit doors were specified, as shown in Table 4.
+The values are different for different cases since the speed-density curves are different and different flow rates can be maintained.